blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

 Rendering drivers
 -----------------

-Godot 4 supports the following graphics APIs:
+Blazium supports the following graphics APIs:

 Vulkan
 ~~~~~~

-This is the main driver in Godot 4, with most of the development focus going
+This is the main driver in Blazium, with most of the development focus going
 towards this driver.

 Vulkan 1.0 is required as a baseline, with optional Vulkan 1.1 and 1.2 features